So now it’s time to look at how to make money with your blog!

-Banner Ads are basically ads which are embedded into your posts/pages and are image based.
+Banner Ads are basically ads that are embedded into your posts/pages and are image-based.

 A lot of companies who use banner ads will have the image ads created for you, then you can just choose the one you want and embed it into your site.

 For example, SiteGround (the hosting company I use) has a range of different images in different sizes, for their affiliates.